Leave this site

 PCSOs are required to have;

-PCSOs are trained at Cambridgeshire Constabulary force headquarters over six weeks and the training covers;
+PCSOs are trained at Cambridgeshire Constabulary force headquarters over seven weeks and the training covers;